colinsurprenant/redstorm/README.md

   you can also use an alternate path and use the `--config <other/path/to/config.yaml>`

 2. generate `target/cluster-topology.jar`.
-This jar file will include your sources directory plus the required dependencies
+This jar file will include your sources directory plus the required dependencies.

   ``` sh
   $ redstorm jar <sources_directory1> <sources_directory2> ...
   ```

+  Note that "sources directory" means the directory that contains _your_ topology code, not the redstorm sources.
+For example, if you're building a topolgy from one of the examples included with this gem, the correct command would be `redstorm jar examples`.

 3. submit the cluster topology jar file to the cluster